kendalharland/mktree/README.md

 # mktree
-An s-expression-based scripting language for generating boilerplate directories and files
+An s-expression based configuration language for generating boilerplate directories and files.

 # Basic Usage